ai2cm/fv3net/README.md

 - manifests: these are k8s configurations that change infrequently such as permissions
 - generated jobs go into jobs.
 This folder is deleted with every invocation of `make generate_configs`.
     - It should be checked into version control for complete reproducibility
+- configs/<name>/docker_images.env specifies the docker images need to run the jobs. these cannot be specified by configmaps, and need to be handled via gettext templating.

 ## Workflows